 Adding a sweetener to chai is necessary to balance the more bitter flavors of the other spices.

 White, granulated sugar, honey, vanilla, and cinnamon are the best additions to the drink to make chai taste sweeter.
+Some also like maple syrup or brown sugar for a sweet taste.

 Add as much or as little as you like depending on how sweet you like your chai latte.